jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

     (ii) in circumstances where an exemption from or a modification to any 1 or more of the information privacy principles or any code of practice is not required to make the sharing of the information lawful.
 (2) Without limiting subsection (1)﻿(a),—
-  (a) this Part does not limit section 7, 54 or 57; and (b) this Part and Parts 10 and 11 do not limit one another.
+  (a) this Part does not limit section 7, 54 or 57; and (b) this Part does not limit Part 10, 10A, or 11.
 (3) An information sharing agreement may—
   (a) duplicate an information sharing provision by providing for an agency to share the same personal information as specified in the information sharing provision—
     (i) with the same agencies specified in the information sharing provision; and